lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

 # Our Solution to Sales Folks of a Transformer Making Company

 ### Client Background
 A German based Transformer manufacturer with presence over 15 countries over 1500 employees.
-The company produces and distributes cast resin distribution transformers for their global customers for local industrial customers.
+The company produces and distributes cast resin distribution transformers for their global and local industrial customers.
 ### Business Challenges
 The operations manager used to have long Tuesdays as he has to submit the weekly sales-pipeline, order-backlog and other budgetary reports to his senior executives.
  - The company has invested in one of the major ERP system to handle their  core manufacturing process.
 However the current ERP system is not providing a comprehensive solution to handle Pre-Sales and Sales.